marekzajac97/bf2-blender/docs/README.md

 # ObjectTemplate export guide

+This section lists all the requirements needed for the finished model to become export-ready and usable in the game engine.

 ## The object hierarchy
 - The root of the hierarchy must be an empty object, must have no parent and needs to be prefixed with the geometry type (`StaticMesh`, `BundledMesh` or `SkinnedMesh`) followed by an underscore and the name of the root ObjectTemplate.
 Each child of the root object must be an empty object corresponding to Geom (prefixed with `G<index>__`).
-A static may also contain an empty child object which defines its anchor point (prefixed with `ANCHOR__`).
+Statics may also contain an empty child object which defines its anchor point (prefixed with `ANCHOR__`).
 - Each child of the Geom object must be an object that corresponds to Lod (prefixed with `G<index>L<index>__`) containing mesh data.
 There must be at least one Lod.
+- Lods should have their [origin set at center of the geometry](https://docs.blender.org/manual/en/latest/scene_layout/object/origin.html#set-origin).
+This optimizes bounding spheres and avoids frustum culling related bugs (objects disappearing at certain viewing angles).
 - For BundledMeshes, each Lod may contain multiple child objects that will be exported as separate geometry parts bound to child ObjectTemplates.
 Each Lod must contain the same hierarchy of objects (their names and transformations must match between Lods).
 Geometry parts cannot be empty Blender objects, each one must contain mesh data to export properly!
 However, the mesh data itself may have no geometry (verts & faces deleted), which is useful for exporting things as invisible but separate logical gameplay objects.
 - Each object in the hierarchy should have its corresponding BF2 ObjectTemplate type set.
 You will find this property in the `Object Properties` tab, it defaults to `SimpleObject`.
 It can be left empty when an object is intended to be exported as a separate geometry part but not bound to any child ObjectTemplate (mostly applies to exporting handheld weapon parts).